Naeemkh/ts-process/docs/_sources/quickstart.rst.txt

 Quickstart
 ==========
 The project is at the Pre-Alpha development state.
-It is not ready to use by the end-users.
-If you have any suggestions or you want to see some features, feel free to `contact  us <contact.rst>`_ .
+It is not ready to be used by the end-users.
+If you have any suggestions or want to see some features in the upcoming release, please `contact us. <contact.rst>`_